Bryant Wright, Founder, RFTH

 Through David’s poor judgment, we see God demonstrate incredible grace.
 God didn’t remove the consequences of his sin, but God’s forgiveness was instant.

-We’ve all messed up.
-We all have regrets, but the same grace that God offered David is available for you and for me.
-No matter our regret or our sins, God’s grace is waiting.
+We’ve all messed up and have regrets, but the same grace that God offered David is available for you and for me.
+No matter our regrets or our sins, God’s grace is waiting.

 Are you ready to be freed from the guilt of your past?
 Stop running from your regrets and run towards God.
 With a repentant heart like David, you can also experience God’s unconditional forgiveness today.